top of page

 Favourite rock album, GO!

-Destroyer.
+Destroyer by KISS.
 Because it's the best.

 I mean for me it's a nostalgic thing, it is the first KISS album that I owned.
 I don't know necessarily if it's musically the best one.
 But, that's what I always say because it has God Of Thunder which is the most important song in my life.
 Period.
 So, it has that, and it has the best album cover in the world.